AVI-F4NG/GDIM33Activities/README.md

 4. You just learned that you can manipulate colors with math.
 Does that sound interesting or exciting to you?

 Yes.
 Because this way I can better control colors with mathematical operations and manage materials in a more efficient way.

+## W7

+1. Directly from the mesh data of the active object.
+This information is painted onto the vertices, or imported, and stored within the geometry itself.
+2. Because they are stored on individual vertices rather than on pixels, and the GPU linearly interpolates color across the face between these points.
+3. Color resolution is limited by mesh density (vertex count), while textures are independent of geometry, allowing more detailed texture by pixels.
+4. It looks good
+5. The tangent value (represents the direction that points along the horizontal texture) axis of the surface at the position of the vertex)
+6. Because the light direction vector is pointing towards our shiba, but the shiba’s normal vectors are pointing away from itself.
+When we try to compare the angle between these vectors, if the polygon on the shiba is facing the light, we’re going to get a negative value, and therefore this area of the shiba will be dark.
+7. The additive blend mode sums the color values of the source with the destination, creating a brightened effect where lighter colors appear and black remains transparent.